-299 Limitations and Future Directions
+304 Limitations and Future Directions

-To further disentangle the drivers of surge motion, it is necessary to consider and model additional processes such as frictional feedbacks due to sliding at the ice-bed interface, basal melting due to changes in the pressure melting point, till deformation, uplift and hydrofracture, dynamic advances and retreat of the terminus, and changes in ice thickness at the reservoir and receiving zone of the glacier.
-Furthermore, our model results hint that abrupt transitions from unstable, high water pressures to low (sub-flotation) pressures could play a role in slowdowns in surge motion.
+Subglacial hydrology is likely only one of several factors that may drive surge behavior.
+To further dis-305 entangle the drivers of surge motion, it is necessary to consider and model additional processes such as frictional feedbacks due to sliding at the ice-bed interface, basal melting due to changes in the pressure 307 melting point, till deformation, uplift and hydrofracture, dynamic advances and retreat of the terminus, and 308 changes in ice thickness at the reservoir and receiving zone of the glacier (e.g., Liu and others (2024); Haga 309 and others (2020); Flowers and others (2011)).
+Furthermore, our model results hint that abrupt transitions 310 from unstable, high water pressures to low (sub-flotation) pressures could play a role in slowdowns in surge 311 motion.
 To quantify the role of subglacial hydrology in ice motion, a coupled model is necessary.
-Two-way coupling of SHAKTI with ice dynamics in ISSM has been implemented and applied recently to Helheim Glacier, Greenland (Sommers and others, 2024); 307 implementing a similar coupled framework for this glacier could provide further insights into these complex 308 interactions that are important for understanding the motion of surging glaciers.
-In addition, we have 309 neglected the hydrological influence of upper-elevation tributary glaciers; although we do not expect large 310 hydrological contributions from the tributaries due to their high elevation, the magnitude of hydrological 311 flux from these tributaries may be non-trivial and ought to be considered in future work.
-Additional 312 contributions from groundwater flow may also affect subglacial hydrology.
-Future studies should focus on 313 integrating these processes into the model to better understand the interplay between subglacial hydrology, 314 ice dynamics, ice-dammed lake floods, and surge behavior.
-315
+Two-way 312 coupling of SHAKTI with ice dynamics in ISSM has been implemented and applied recently to Helheim 313 Glacier, Greenland (Sommers and others, 2024); implementing a similar coupled framework for this glacier 314 could provide further insights into these complex interactions that are important for understanding the 315 motion of surging glaciers.
+In addition, we have neglected the hydrological influence of upper-elevation 316 tributary glaciers; although we do not expect large hydrological contributions from the tributaries due to 317 their high elevation, the magnitude of hydrological flux from these tributaries may be non-trivial and ought to be considered in future work.
+Additional contributions from groundwater flow may also affect subglacial hydrology.
+Future studies should focus on integrating these processes into the model to better understand the interplay between subglacial hydrology, ice dynamics, ice-dammed lake floods, and surge behavior.